 Holiday Greenery Invasive Weeds

-Round leaf bittersweet vines have been used in holiday decorations and other crafting items for many years.
-Fruiting branches, which have red berries and yellow fruit capsules, make wreaths charming but easily spreads seeds.
+Round leaf bittersweet vines have long been used in holiday decorations and other crafting items.
+Fruiting branches with red berries and yellow fruit capsules make attractive wreaths but can easily spread seeds.
 Round leaf bittersweet is a vine that strangles trees as it grows up the tree canopy.
 It can choke out other woody plants and can take over a forest canopy.
-It is established in parts of Minnesota and is designated as Prohibited Eradicate on the Minnesota Noxious Weed List.
-If craft arrangements, such as wreaths, are placed outside, birds can eat the fruit and move the seed to new locations.
-It can also spread by:
+It is established in parts of Minnesota and is designated as Prohibited Eradicate on the Minnesota Noxious Weed List

 • Discarded holiday wreaths, bows, and decorations